Kitty Brazelton: 2010s — Animal Tales and Fierce Grace

-2020s — Planes of Your Location, The Art of Memory, and The World is Not Ending—We've Been Here Before
+2020s — Planes of Your Location, The Art of Memory, The World is Not Ending—We've Been Here Before, and Water Memory

 During the 2020 pandemic lockdown Brazelton began work on The World is Not Ending—We've Been Here Before, a remote collaborative project involving over 40 singers and instrumentalists.
 Brazelton is currently working on a new opera, The Art of Memory, based on the life of St. Augustine.
 The Art of Memory was awarded a NYSCA Grant for production in 2020.
 She is also recording a studio album, The Planes of Your Location, with LA-based ensemble Isaura String Quartet.